rOpenStats/COVID19analyticsBak2109/README.md

   - Visualizations ReportGeneratorDataComparison compares all countries counting epidemy day 0 when confirmed cases \> n (i.e. n = 100).

-# Consideration

-Data is still noisy because there are missing data from some regions in some days.
-We are working on in it.

 # Package

 <!-- badges: start -->